 1.2.3.
 3.1.12.
 In general, there is no substitute for a sound legal basis and full legal certainty: supported by applicable legislation in all jurisdictions relevant to a central counterparty's activities.
 However, in some practical situations, however, such as might arise where a central counterparty offers services outside its home jurisdiction, or where participants are located in another jurisdiction to that of the central counterparty, it may not be possible, notwithstanding an independent legal opinion, to be confident of full legal certainty may not be achievable.
 In this case, the authorities may need to take steps to address the legal framework.
-Pending this resolution, an FMIfor all aspects of a central counterparty's operations.
-In this case, a central counterparty should investigate steps to mitigate its legal risk through the selective use of alternative risk-management tools that do not suffer from the legal uncertainty identified.
-These could include, in appropriate circumstances and if legally enforceable, participant requirements, exposure limits, collateral requirements, and prefunded default arrangements.
-The use of such tools may limit an FMI's exposure if its activities are found to be not supported by relevant laws and regulations.
-If such controls are insufficient or not feasible, an FMIa central counterparty could, as appropriate, apply activity limits and, in extreme circumstances, restrict access, or not perform the problematic activity until the legal situation is addressed.
+Pending this resolution, an FMI for all aspects of a central counterparty's operations.
+In this case, a central counterparty should investigate steps to mitigate its legal risk through the selective use of

-Collateral arrangements may involve either a pledge or a title transfer, including transfer of full ownership.
-If an FMI-a central counterparty accepts a pledge, it should have a high degree of certainty that the pledge has been validly created in the relevant jurisdiction and validly perfected, if necessary.
-If an FMI-central counterparty relies on a title transfer, including transfer of full ownership, it should have a high degree of certainty that the transfer is validly created in the relevant jurisdiction and will be enforced as agreed and not recharacterised, for example, as an invalid or unperfected pledge or some other unintended category of transaction.
-An FMI-A central counterparty should also have a high degree of certainty that the transfer itself is not voidable as an unlawful preference under insolvency law.
-See also Principle CCP Standard 5 on collateral, Principle CCP Standard 6 on margin, and Principle CCP Standard 1312 on participant-default rules and procedures.
+4 Collateral arrangements may involve either a pledge or a title transfer, including transfer of full ownership.
+If an FMI a central counterparty accepts a pledge, it should have a high degree of certainty that the pledge has been validly created in the relevant jurisdiction and validly perfected, if necessary.
+If an FMI a central counterparty relies on a title transfer, including transfer of full ownership, it should have a high degree of certainty that the transfer is validly created in the relevant jurisdiction and will be enforced as agreed and not recharacterised, for example, as an invalid or unperfected pledge or some other unintended category of transaction.
+An FMI central counterparty should also have a high degree of certainty that the transfer itself is not voidable as an unlawful preference under insolvency law.
+See also Principle CCP Standard 5 on collateral, Principle CCP Standard 6 on margin, and Principle 13CCP Standard 2 on participant -default rules and procedures.